 What is hollow tining or coring

-Hollow tine aeration which is sometimes referred to as coring is the process of removing soil / thatch from the lawn.
-Hollow tines are small circular tubes that are pressed or punched into the base of the lawn, each time they penetrate, a small core or plug of thatch/soil is removed.
-This form of lawn aeration has many benefits:
+Hollow tine aeration, which is sometimes referred to as coring is the process of removing soil/thatch from the lawn.
+Hollow tines are small circular tubes that are pressed or punched into the turf, each time they penetrate, a small core or plug of thatch/soil is removed.
+This form of aeration has many benefits:

 - Aids the breakdown of thatch / organic matter – As hollow tining physically removes thatch from the lawn, it is an excellent way of removing vast quantities, keeping the thatch in check and at a manageable level.
 It also has a beneficial effect on the soil organisms, by increasing air space and movement in the soil, vital for a healthy population of organisms.
 Soil organisms/bacteria help break down the organic matter in the soil, thus keeping the thatch layer in check.

 - Relieves soil compaction – This type of aeration typically creates more airspace than other methods, such as spiking and slitting and will have a greater impact on relieving compaction.

 - Improves surface drainage – Coring helps keep the lawn drier and firmer by removing surface water.
-This helps reduce many lawn care problems including moss, turf disease and certain weeds.
+This helps by preventing many lawn care problems including moss, turf disease and certain weeds.

-- Integrate top dressing into the soil profile – Hollow tining is great way of getting a suitable soil / sand mixture (top-dressing) into the soil profile prior to top-dressing.
-It will also help seed germination and establishment if it is carried out prior to over-seeding, especially if the seed is mixed in with the top-dressing.
+- Integrate top dressing into the soil profile – Hollow tining is great way of getting a suitable soil/sand mixture (top-dressing) into the soil profile prior to top-dressing.
+It will also help seed germination and establishment if it is carried out after over-seeding.

 - Increase soil temperatures – Removing water and increasing air space in the upper soil profile will increase the soil temperature, promoting better grass growth, particularly during the spring time.